 CVE-2021-37594 in FreeRDP — Remote Memory Leak

-In FreeRDP < 2.4.0 (Windows), a malicious RDP server can remotely leak memory from a client’s system through the clipboard extension (enabled by default).
+In FreeRDP < 2.4.0 (Windows), a malicious RDP server could remotely leak memory from a client’s system through the clipboard extension (enabled by default).

 client/Windows/wf_cliprdr.c, in the

-When the client receives a File Contents Request PDU through the
+When the client received a File Contents Request PDU through the

 listIndex field (DWORD).
-Then, the client will either send the size of a copied file back to the server, or its contents.
+Then, the client would either send the size of a copied file back to the server, or its contents.

 dwFlags == FILECONTENTS_SIZE: